History · The 20th Century · Lesson 01

 03 The first 100 days

-It looked, at first, like the plan was working.
+At first, it looked like the plan was working.

 Soviet soldiers captured in three encirclements, summer–autumn 1941